 Set the Scene

-What you want to avoid is adding uncooked items, such as uncut bell peppers or a head of garlic.
+What you want to avoid when using this style of setup is adding uncooked items, such as uncut bell peppers or a head of garlic.
 Adding dishes in the background adds to the reality of the food setup and makes the photo feel more inviting.

 For the above image, I used a light blue tablecloth to help bring out the blue in the blueberries.
 I also added a glass of orange juice in the background along with a small bowl of blueberries.
 As a result, we get a realistic addition to this table setting.
 To finish it, I added a fork in the scene, implying that you can sit down and take a bite.